Telstra Tower

 Telstra Tower (also known as Black Mountain Tower and formerly Telecom Tower) is a telecommunications tower and lookout that is situated above the summit of Black Mountain in Australia's capital city of Canberra.
 It is named after Australia's largest telecommunications company, Telstra Corporation.
-The Tower sits within the InfraCo division, which is responsible for its operations and maintenance.
 Rising 195.2 m above the mountain summit, it is a landmark in Canberra and offers panoramic views of the city and its surrounding countryside from an indoor observation deck and two outdoor viewing platforms.

-It is currently closed with no planned date of when it will open.
+It was closed to the public in 2021, but in 2023, the ABC reported the tower was set to reopen in 2025 with a makeover celebrating Ngunnawal culture.
+The tower is currently set to reopen in December 2027.